Frequently Asked Questions

 Am I insured through NCSO?

-No. As independent contractors, all umpires will be required to sign a waiver indicating that they are currently covered by a medical policy, or, if not, that they understand any injury incurred while umpiring or traveling to or from umpiring is their own responsibility.
-Liability insurance may be purchased through any one of a number of agencies.
-National Sports officials’ groups, such as the National Federation of High Schools or the National Association of Sports Officials, offer liability coverage with many other membership benefits for joining their organization.
-Officials under eighteen years of age will be required to have a parent sign the form as well.
+Liability insurance may be purchased through various agencies.
+National sports officials’ groups, such as the National Federation of High Schools (NFHS) or the National Association of Sports Officials (NASO), offer liability coverage along with many other membership benefits.
+Officials under eighteen years of age will be required to have a parent sign the waiver form as well.